-The Town's Complete Street Policy was approved by the State on January 31, 2017.
+The Complete Street Policy was approved by the State on January 31, 2017.
 Lincoln received a score of 93 out of 100.
-Next Steps are to submit the Prioritization Plan to the Board of Selectmen sometime in March and submit to the State for approval.
-Once approved the town can submit a request for funding of projects up to $400,000 annually.

-At the SOTT meeting on November 12, 2016 there was a vibrant discussion of Complete Streets and Transportation concerns, issues and recommendations.
-These comments will be included in the prioritization recommendations.
+- SOTT meeting held on November 12, 2016 included discussion on Complete Streets and Transportation concerns, issues and recommendations.
+Comments included in the prioritization recommendations.

-A 2nd Public Forum was held on Wed, December 7, 2016 7:30pm-9:30pm in the Donaldson Room - Presentation and Discussion of the summary of ideas and recommended project list as a result of the October public forum, online survey and SOTT comments.
+- 2nd Public Forum held December 7, 2016 Presentation and Discussion of the summary of ideas and recommended project list as a result of the October public forum, online survey and SOTT comments.
 To view the video of the meeting click here

-January/February 2017 - Presentation of Complete Streets program and Prioritization Project List to the Board of Selectmen.
+- Winter 2017 Presentation of Complete Streets program and Prioritization Project List to the Board of Selectmen.

 To view material and documents click here.